Works

 • Spencer Road, Thornlie

-• east of Canning River with access via Rimmer Lane, Kenwick
+• East of Canning River with access via Rimmer Lane, Kenwick

 • Packer Park, Burham Road, Kenwick

-• Albany Highway, near Sydneyham Street, Beckenham.
+• Albany Highway, near Sydenham Street, Beckenham.

 Cockburn Central Station Area